Lux-AI-Challenge/Lux-Design-S1/kits/cpp/README.md

 ## Getting Started

-To get started, download the `simple` or `organic` folder from this repository or via this URL: [TODO]
+To get started, download the `simple` folder from this repository or via this URL: [TODO]

-Then navigate to that folder via command line e.g. `cd simple`
+Then navigate to that folder via command line e.g. `cd simple` or for windows `chdir simple`.

 Your main code will go into `main.cpp` and you can use create other files to help you as well.
 You should leave `main.py, compile.sh, package-lock.json, package.json` and the entire `lux` and `internals` subfolders alone.
 Read the `main.cpp` file to get an idea of how a bot is programmed and a feel for the C++ API.

-The kit uses https://emscripten.org/ to transpile C++ to Web Assembly which can then be run on our servers.
+The kit uses https://emscripten.org/ to transpile C++ to Web Assembly / JS which can then be run on the competition servers.

 To setup, make sure to follow the instructions here https://emscripten.org/docs/getting_started/downloads.html.
-This will show you how to setup emscripten for Windows, Linux, or MacOS
+This will show you how to setup emscripten for Windows, Linux, or MacOS.

 After setting up and running the `source ./emsdk_env.sh` (or `emsdk_env.bat` on Windows) command provided in the instructions, you should now have a program called `emcc` that you can run.